jyopp/letterdown/spec.md

 # Letterdown

 Letterdown is a file format for distributing markdown content with media in a portable, simple, and accessible way.
-Letterdown files (`*.ltd` / `*.ltd.gz`) may be digitally signed and may contain metadata about their context in the publisher's overall work.
+Letterdown files (`*.ltd` / `*.ltdz`) may be digitally signed and may contain metadata about their context in the publisher's overall work.
 They may also include other resources like sample projects or audio.

 ## Format overview